A white woman with slightly wavy long brunette is sitting on a light blue step stoop

 Recent Writing

-Some recent writing includes a reported opinion piece for The New Republic exploring fatphobia in the contemporary American literary fiction landscape, an essay on about the “Unhinged Bisexual Woman” novel for Lux Magazine, “Fat Swim,” a short story published in VQR about a little girl who falls in love with a group of fat women at her local Philly pool, a meditation on the digital exploitation of Philadelphia’s opioid crisis, a Boston Globe review of Marcy Dermansky’s novel Hurricane Girl, and a deep dive into why it’s so hard to find the right fat wedding dress.
+Some recent writing includes “Lanternfly,” a short story in The Yale Review about a young librarian who takes a summer job “assisting” an aging gay science fiction writer at the Jersey Shore, a reported opinion piece for The New Republic exploring fatphobia in the contemporary American literary fiction landscape, an essay on about the “Unhinged Bisexual Woman” novel for Lux Magazine, a meditation on the digital exploitation of Philadelphia’s opioid crisis, a Boston Globe review of Marcy Dermansky’s novel Hurricane Girl, and a deep dive into why it’s so hard to find the right fat wedding dress.
 Other writings, including Pushcart-winning and notable Best American short fiction and GLAAD-nominated journalism, can be found in the archive.